After hectic parleys, how Pramod Sawant was chosen as Goa CM

 The ceremony, held at a cramped Raj Bhavan, was to take place at 11 pm Monday but was delayed due to inexplicable reasons.

-Sawant, 46, was Speaker of Goa Legislative Assembly.
+Sawant, 46, was the Speaker of Goa Legislative Assembly.

 As per the power-sharing arrangement reached with allies, an MLA each from MGP and GFP, two small parties backing BJP in the coastal state would be made deputy CMs.